-- Reduce complication further by removing or streamlining all unnecessary inputs.
+Reduce complication further by streamlining or outright removing all unnecessary inputs.

-- Add outputs for serial DIN MIDI to allow for interoperability with more devices.
+Add outputs for serial DIN MIDI to allow for interoperability with more devices.

 What was learned from this prototype:

-- This was an amazing test bed for a number of new features that will carry forward into future designs.
+This was an amazing test bed for a number of new features that will carry forward into future designs.

-I was happy enough with this design to build a second device, and spent a good part of summer 2019 playing both of them.
+I was happy enough with this design to build a second device, and spent a good portion of summer 2019 playing both of them.
 Having so much time on one design allowed for a number of software refinements that have made this both a fun instrument for playing by itself, and a useful tool for practicing with other instruments; features like a drone mode for helping keep proper intonation when playing my viola, a looper function to record and playback rhythm or harmonies for playing over, or even just quick access to a simple metronome.